-White Topaz vs Diamond That is the Question
+White Topaz vs Diamond for Your Engagement Ring

 As a jeweler with over 30 years experience, and a designer specializing in wedding rings, I think the answer is obvious.
 Read on to find out why I feel this way, and the science behind it.

-I would choose a topaz over a laboratory created, not real anything, cubic zirconia any day of the week, even if the cubic zerconia is “stronger.”
+I would choose a topaz over a laboratory created, not real gem like a cubic zirconia any day of the week.
+Even if the cubic zerconia is “stronger.”
 Would I choose a topaz over a diamond, though?
 That’s another story.
 Keep reading.

 What is a White Topaz?

-Natural topaz comes in a wide variety of colors, although almost all of the gemstones coming out of mines are colorless, dull, and full of inclusions.
+Natural topaz comes in a wide variety of colors.
+Almost all of the gemstones coming out of mines are colorless, dull, and full of inclusions.
 The gems are treated by a variety of methods to impart the color and make them clearer.
+It is a silicate based gemstone.

 Brazil is the source for the majority of topaz today.